aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-Windows.EXE/README.md

  - New UI Design [[NEW v4]]
  - Automatic Login To UK Wide BT Wi-Fi Hotspots
  - Close Will Minimise To Tray (Exit By Using Right Click On Tray Icon, This WONT Run The Log Out URL, If Log Out Is Needed Thet Stop Service First) [[NEW v4]]
- - Tray Icom Changes (Red & Green) To Reflect Current Internet Status Status (Reccomend Dragging Moving It To always Show Next To Wi-Fi Icom) [[NEW v4]]
+ - Tray Icon Changes (Red & Green) To Reflect Current Internet Status Status (Reccomend Dragging Moving It To always Show Next To Wi-Fi Icom) [[NEW v4]]
  - Auto Run Regestery Key & Start Service At Boot Option
- - Saves State & Settings Instsantly When Changing Allowing For Rebbot etc...
-Without loosing Settingd [[NEW v4]]
+ - Saves State & Settings Instsantly When Changing Allowing For Reboot etc...
+Without loosing Settings [[NEW v4]]
  - Http Response Based Sucsess Check Text Box (Indicates Login Sucsess, No Bt Wi-Fi/Internet, Wrong Username OR Password/Account Type)
  - BT Wi-Fi Map Link Included [[NEW v4]]
  - Status Indicators For Running & Internet
  - Login Count
  - Logoff URL is Run On Stop Service (About 10 Second Delay On BT Side Fr Logout To Stop Internet)
  - HTTP Post Request Used For Login & Logout
+ - Complete rewrite, import should work work visual studio [[NEW v4]]

 # GUI